Thousands rally in Sudan's capital to demand civilian rule

 Associated Press

-CAIRO (AP) — Thousands of people have taken to the streets of Sudan’s capital Khartoum on Thursday demanding a fully civilian government.
-The relationship between military generals and Sudanese pro-democracy groups has deteriorated in recent weeks over the country’s future.
+CAIRO (AP) — Thousands of people rallied in the streets of Sudan’s capital city Thursday, demanding a fully civilian government as the relationship between military generals and pro-democracy groups deteriorated over the country’s future.

-As numbers of people swelled in separate marches during the day, protest organizers said that security forces had attacked a group of demonstrators near the parliamentary headquarters.
-Government and police spokesmen did not immediately respond to requests for comment.
+As crowds swelled in separate marches in Khartoum, protest organizers said that security forces had attacked a group of demonstrators near the parliamentary headquarters.
+A police statement, however, said that some demonstrators had departed from the otherwise peaceful march and attacked the security forces, leaving policemen with injuries, including two with gunshot wounds.

+Dr. Mohamed al-Haj, who works at a nearby hospital in the area of Omdurman, said he knew of two dozen protesters who were being treated there, two of them with gunshot wounds.

 Sudan has been ruled by an interim civilian-military government since 2019.
 The military ousted longtime autocrat Omar al-Bashir in April that year, following four months of mass protests against his rule.
 With al-Bashir toppled, the ruling generals agreed to share power with civilians representing the protest movement.